Centro Tecnico Federale di Coverciano

 Il Centro Tecnico Federale di Coverciano, is the central training ground and technical headquarters of the Italian Football Federation, located in the Coverciano quartiere of Florence, Italy.

 History

-The Center was founded by Luigi Ridolfi Vay da Verrazzano and Dante Berretti and designed by architects Francesco Tiezzi and Arnaldo Innocenti.
+The Center was founded by Luigi Ridolfi Vay da Verrazzano and Dante Berretti and designed by architects Francesco Tiezzi and Arnaldo Degli Innocenti.
 The decision to build the Center in Coverciano was decided on 29 March 1952 (resolution of the Federal Council of 8 May 1951), the date of which the land was purchased by the FIGC.
 Just over a year later, construction work began, and was completed in October 1957.
 The official inauguration of the Center was on 6 November 1958, in the presence of the then-president of the FIGC, Bruno Zauli.
 Prior to its construction, the FIGC's technical sector (settore tecnico) was headquartered in Rome with the other departments.

 Facilities

 The Center is known as the Casa degli azzurri (House of the national teams) as it is the primary training ground for all 19 Italy national football teams from the U-15 age group and above (including women's), as well as other Italy representative football teams.
 It is also known as the Università del calcio (University of football) as it hosts high-level courses for coaches, sporting directors, and trainers.

 The Center hosts the Museo del Calcio, the offices of the Technical Sector, the headquarters of the Italian Football Coaches Association, the headquarters of the Regional Committee of the National Amateur League, the headquarters of the Regional Referee Committee, and the headquarters of the Italian Association of Referees section of Florence.